October 28, 2025

 Counterfactuals and Potential Outcomes

-If Trump’s causal claim is true (“The wall caused El Paso to have fewer murders”), which should be true?
+If Trump’s causal claim is true (“National Guard deployment reduced murders in Washington, DC.”), which should be true?

 Counterfactuals and Potential Outcomes